Cost Calculation and Global Pricing Strategy: a Real-world Case Study 🌐

 Gosplan’s Monetary System & Value / Price calculations

 In order to ensure the success of the plan, it was necessary to ensure that inputs from one part of the economy matched outputs from another part of the economy.
 Gosplan used a methodology called the system of ‘material balances’ which drew up a balance sheet in terms of units of material (i.e. no one used money as part of the accounting process).

 The first step was to determine how much steel, cement, wool cloth, etc. would be available for the next year.
 The calculation was based on the following formula:

-Production minus exports plus imports plus or minus changes in stocks.
+Production – exports + imports + or – changes in stocks.